MarcoSong1/cse15l-lab-reports/lab-report-5-week10.md

 ### Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.

+After creating the script and file.txt file, I first set the directory to `sh_script` by typing `cd sh_script` on terminal.
+After typing `./check_file.sh` on terminal, I got the weird behavior.

+### TA's Response

+Hi, I think your script code looks fine.
+The issue should be the path you are dealing with.
+Note that inside `CSE15L` folder, you still have a sub folder 'sh_script` inside `CSE15L`.
+When you are calling `check_file.sh` on terminal, you are inside `sh_script` path.
+I suggest you be more careful about the `file_path` inside your script in the example you provided.
+Do you observe the path issue?
+There should be multiple ways to fix the weird behavior that your code does.

+### Student fixed the bug

+After receiving TA's feedback, I realized that the buggy part